sunileman/ElasticKonductor/README.md

 The automation also has the ability to launch the Open Telemetry Demo found here: `https://opentelemetry.io/docs/demo/kubernetes-deployment/`

 Use `-b otel` during the launch process
-For example (Use -r to disable openEBS) `./elastickonductor.sh -c azure -b otel -r`

 The demo can send data to ElasticSearch by setting the following env variables